Meeting Notes

 Once a task is created, the button changes to a checkmark that links to the task.

 To create tasks, the meeting must be linked to a project.
 If it is not, you will see a prompt to link one.
-You can link a client and project to any meeting at any time using the Link client/project button on the meeting detail page, no need to delete and recreate the meeting.
+You can change the client, project, or meeting date at any time using the Edit header button on the meeting detail page, no need to delete and recreate the meeting.
+Backdating is fully supported, so you can log notes from a meeting that happened days ago and the date will reflect when it actually took place.

 Meetings list